CRIMINAL DEFENSE LAWYER & Criminal Attorney

 While the stated objective of prosecutors is to seek justice on behalf of the Commonwealth, when criminal charges proceed and are not dismissed, the prosecution is focused on convicting.
 If a trial occurs and a conviction is not obtained, this can reflect negatively on the prosecutor involved.
 As a result, prosecutors have a strong incentive to develop and keep their reputation.

-My job is to preserve your legal innocence.
+As a criminal defense lawyer, my job is to preserve your legal innocence.
 In our court system, as we all learned at an early age, we are all innocent until proven guilty.
-Thus at the time the criminal charge is made, it does not depend upon any evidence or facts that may exist – we are all innocent until a jury or court determines otherwise.
+Thus, at the time the criminal charge is made, it does not depend upon any evidence or facts that may exist – we are all innocent until a jury or court determines otherwise.

 With the tenacity to seek the best outcome for each and every client, I work tirelessly on behalf of clients.
 I will oppose the prosecution’s efforts to convict, including challenging their theories of the case and the evidence they intend to present.